 Some companies may not buy a scrap car from you unless you have the vehicle registration document.
 Although it’s not illegal, in the past, local authorities have put pressure on the dealers to provide documentation for sales and purchases.

-Since the Scrap Metal Dealers Act 2013 came in to effect, dealers are required to get photo ID and proof of address from sellers, so now there is even better traceability, meaning dealers needn’t refuse purchase due to a lack of V5C.
+Since the Scrap Metal Dealers Act 2013 came into effect, dealers are required to get a photo ID and proof of address from sellers, so now there is even better traceability, meaning dealers needn’t refuse the purchase due to a lack of V5C.

-Scrapping your car without the log book is made a lot simpler if you can provide photo ID and a utility bill of the person selling the car.
+Scrapping your car without the logbook is made a lot simpler if you can provide a photo ID and a utility bill of the person selling the car.